Five Mountain System: Monastic codes

 The system was devised specifically to bureaucratize and control the power of the Chan temples, a power which had been growing with the years and worried the central government.
 The consequent submission of the Chan network to imperial power and its goals is evident in later codes, particularly in the Baizhang qinggui compiled in 1336.
 Because the conquering Mongols financially supported Chan, the code emphasizes prayers for the emperor and the monastic ancestors.
 The emperor is even described as a nirmanakaya, or incarnate Buddha.
 The complex monastic bureaucracy described by the code clearly reflects the imperial administration with its eastern and western ranks.
 The code has been in continuous use ever since, and not only within Chan Buddhism.

 Japan

+During the Song dynasty (960–1279) and Yuan dynasty (1279–1368), China developed influential Zen Buddhist institutions and cultural practices that profoundly shaped Japan during the Kamakura (1180–1333) and Muromachi (1336–1573) periods.
+Japan continuously sent monks on pilgrimages to China to not only study Zen teachings and acquire religious text but also to understand Zen temple architecture and systems.
+The Five Mountain System established in Japan was a direct imitation of the system established by the Song government in China.

 Introduced to Japan by the Hōjō regency, after an initial hostility from older and established Buddhist sects, it prospered thanks to the support of the country's military rulers in Kamakura first and Kyoto later.
 In the final version of the system, Kamakura's Five Mountains were, from the first-ranked to the last, Kenchō-ji, Engaku-ji, Jufuku-ji, Jōchi-ji and Jōmyō-ji.
 Kyoto's Five Mountains, created later by the Ashikaga shogunate after the collapse of the Kamakura regime, were Tenryū-ji, Shōkoku-ji, Kennin-ji, Tōfuku-ji and Manju-ji.
 Above them all was the huge Nanzen-ji temple.
 Below the top tier there was a nationwide capillary network of smaller temples that allowed its influence to be felt everywhere.